plugin-service/cordova-plugin-zoom-sdk/README.md

-**Note from Developer***

-Source code files are being uploaded currently.
-If you need any further information, please contact plugins@snapcommute.com

-*******

 ZoOm SDK Cordova Plugin
 -----------------------
 This plugin provides easy access to the Zoom login SDK from a Cordova app using the Android or iOS platform.
 The plugin provided by FaceTec, vendors of Zoom login SDK, was updated till the SDK version 6.0.5.
 The vendor stopped updating the plugin for newer SDK versions.
-The plugin provided by the vendor does not work with the latest SDK versions and hence required updates.
-This is an evaluation version for the latest Zoom login SDK created by SnapCommute Labs Pvt.
+The plugin provided by the vendor does not work with the latest SDK versions and hence required modifictions.
+This is an evaluation version for the latest Zoom login SDK, created by SnapCommute Labs Pvt.
 Ltd. This version only contains local liveness check and few customizations.
 For full version of the plugin please send an email request to plugins@snapcommute.com.
 The full version has server side integration for enrollment and authentication as well as full customization options available through Zoom SDK.
 Audit images can also be extracted from the full version plugin.

 Installation
 ---------------